buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 The creature brought back to life must make a Fortitude Saving Throw at DC 15 or, due to the trauma suffered, does not come back to life; if it comes back to life, it is Fatigued 3.

-**NOTE**: at the Narrator' \*\*s discretion, this might be the only spell granted to bring a creature back to life, otherwise the rule that only a Patron can bring back to life applies.
+**NOTE**: at the Game Master' \*\*s discretion, this might be the only spell granted to bring a creature back to life, otherwise the rule that only a Patron can bring back to life applies.

 ### Rope Trick